Wisconsin Department of Natural Resources: Volunteer opportunities

 The WDNR provides volunteer opportunities for those interested in natural resources, including Adopt a Fish and Wildlife Area, Wisconsin State Park System, State Natural Areas Volunteer Program, Monitoring, and Safety & Education.
-Through the Bureau of Natural Heritage Conservation, citizens can help care for Wisconsin’s public lands and native landscapes.
+Through the Bureau of Natural Heritage Conservation, citizens can help care for Wisconsin's public lands and native landscapes.
 Citizens can also help scientists monitor Wisconsin's plants, animals, water, weather, and soils, or become a volunteer instructor to help and influence other resource users.

+Snapshot Wisconsin

+Wisconsin DNR coordinates Snapshot Wisconsin, a citizen science project to identify animals photographed by camera traps.
+Over 2,000 camera traps are hosted by volunteers across the state.
+Snapshot Wisconsin was launched in partnership with NASA and UW-Madison; the data collected has been used in multiple scientific articles.
+The project is hosted on Zooniverse, a citizen science website.
+The project has captured over 50 million photos since its start in 2014.

+Initiatives

-Wisconsin Department of Veterans Affairs Recreation:
+Wisconsin Department of Veterans Affairs Recreation

 Veterans are eligible for special benefits from the WDNR to honor their service.
 These may include reduced fees, resident fees for active duty service members, and eligibility for certain hunts.